Who we are

 CSIS Charity Fund is an independent registered charity, linked to the Civil Service Insurance Society* (hence the CSIS in our name).

-Additionally, the Trustees make a small number of discretionary annual grants direct to the spouses of deceased CSIS policyholders.
+Additionally, the Trustees make a small number of discretionary annual grants direct to the widows of deceased CSIS policyholders.
 The heritage of this grant-giving can be traced back to 1906, when a benevolent fund was established to help the widows and orphans of civil servants who had purchased CSIS insurance policies.
 See Get the right help

 To find out more about the people and organisations we support today, the history of the charity, our trustees and our finances, click on the relevant pages in the ‘More about us’ section in the menu above.